Off-Duty TSA Officer Jumps to His Death at Orlando International Airport

 Advertisement

 The TSA said that some passengers were being rescreened following the incident after “several passengers scattered into the sterile area unscreened.”
-Trista Eaden, a traveler who was also present, told News 13 after hearing was she described as a “boom,” TSA agents “just told us to run, to just go through the screening.”
+Trista Eaden, a traveler who was also present, told News 13 that after hearing was she described as a “boom,” TSA agents “just told us to run, to just go through the screening.”

 Video shared to Twitter shortly after 11 a.m. captured a massive crowd waiting for screening for what was reportedly hours, but the Times reported that operations were returning to normal just after noon.